-- Continued to explore funding opportunities at STAMP through discussions with the Governor's office, including Empire State Development, and members from the Rochester and Finger Lakes delegation to the New York State Legislature following the approval and deployment of an \$8 million grant for Phase II infrastructure design at STAMP. - Continued to financially support the economic development initiatives of the Greater Rochester Enterprise (GRE) and Invest Buffalo Niagara (IBN).
-These investments include a seat on the board of directors of both organizations and active support for sales and marketing outreach. - Steve Hyde was appointed to the Finger Lakes Regional Economic Development Council (FLREDC).
-Several members of the GCEDC staff also serve on workgroups for the FLREDC. - Members of the GCEDC staff also serve on Invest Buffalo Niagara's Industrial Real Estate Strategy Taskforce, including site readiness and marketing workgroups. - The GCEDC and participants of the Economic Recovery Task Force provided guidance on a regional economic recovery strategy and the needs of local businesses and communities.
-Incorporating business attraction, housing, and shovel-ready site development are regional strategies aligned with Genesee County's economic development model. - 3.
-Local (County, City and Town): - Continued to increase outreach and dialogue with local municipalities.
-In 2021, these conversations also included outreach on state and federal economic recovery programs and state guidance on safety practices for businesses and offices.
-Additionally, communications throughout the process of project approval have been enhanced. - Engaged with Genesee County, the Genesee County Planning Department and other agencies in the development of a new comprehensive plan to support the next generation of community growth alongside increased manufacturing and agricultural industries. - The GCEDC has engaged with towns, villages, and the city of Batavia to identify areas that have zoning, utilities and local support for housing developments in conjunction with the GCEDC's targeted housing development initiative. - The GCEDC is constantly communicating with our local government officials, including providing notices about projects in advance of board meetings; attending local board meetings; economic development and long-term infrastructure planning; PILOT Increment Financing (PIF) models; advertising existing structures; hosting business outreach events; and serving on various committees. - The GCEDC staff also participates on many community boards relevant to economic development, business, and community development across the County. - 4.
-Educational Institutions: - Our K-12 and collegiate educational institutions in the region are critical partners to our economic development initiatives, especially our efforts to bring new businesses to our shovel-ready parks and enable the growth of existing businesses. - Superintendents, teachers, counselors and students across the Genesee Valley BOCES (GV BOCES) districts have been working with the GCEDC to increase STEM programming in the classroom and gaining awareness of skill-based career choices.
-Building on the launch of The GLOW With Your Hands program, the GCEDC and partners continued online GLOW With Your Hands Virtual website available to all Genesee County high school students in addition to an in-person GLOW With Your Hands program. - The signing of the STEM 2 STAMP MOU to increase STEM training helps students understand the regional job prospects in STEM career fields.
+- Coordinated state and local support enabling Plug Power's investments into a green hydrogen project and construction of a campus-wide substation at STAMP. - Continued to explore funding opportunities at STAMP through discussions with the Governor's office, including Empire State Development, and members from the Rochester and Finger Lakes delegation to the New York State Legislature following the

+- approval and deployment of grants for infrastructure to support active and future projects at STAMP. - Continued to financially support the economic development initiatives of the Greater Rochester Enterprise (GRE) and Invest Buffalo Niagara (IBN).
+These investments include a seat on the board of directors of both organizations and active support for sales and marketing outreach. - The GCEDC's CEO serves on Finger Lakes Regional Economic Development Council (FLREDC).
+Several members of the GCEDC staff also serve on workgroups for the FLREDC. - Members of the GCEDC staff also serve on Invest Buffalo Niagara's Industrial Real Estate Strategy Taskforce, including site readiness and marketing workgroups.

+3. Local (County, City and Town):

+- Continued to increase outreach and dialogue with local municipalities.
+In 2022, these conversations also included a successful partnership with the towns of Elba and Oakfield, and Genesee County, to negotiate financial agreements that are estimated to generate \$87 million in revenue from the Hecate Energy Cider Solar project.
+Municipalities where projects under consideration of the GCEDC board are contacted before and after board actions, and before and after public hearings, including project applications, public hearing minutes, and project summaries. - The GCEDC has engaged with towns, villages, and the city of Batavia to identify areas that have zoning, utilities and local support for housing developments in conjunction with the GCEDC's targeted housing development initiative.
+This includes the development of an 8-acre area in the City of Batavia for future housing development. - In addition to project communications, the GCEDC engages with municipalities and local government officials through participation in local board meetings and discussions on potential projects, long-term developments, and properties and buildings that can be marketed for investment. - The GCEDC staff also participates on many community boards relevant to economic development, business, and community development across the County.

+4. Educational Institutions: